-Introducing Kate Tribe – classikON Founder and CEO
+Introducing Kate Tribe – classikON Founder

 Why did I start classikON?
 Many people assume I’m a musician because they regularly see me at concerts, so I’ll start with a confession, I can’t read music.
 I had piano lessons when I was a child until the teacher told my mum she was wasting her money.
 I was happy with this outcome.
 That’s not to say I don’t enjoy music, I grew up surrounded by it and became a part of who I am.”